Chemotherapy for Salivary Gland Cancer

 Chemo can affect the blood-producing cells of the bone marrow, which can lead to:

-• Increased chance of infections (from having too few white blood cells)
+• Increased chance of infections from low white blood cells

-• Easy bruising or bleeding (from having too few blood platelets)
+• Easy bruising or bleeding from low platelets

-• Fatigue (from having too few red blood cells)
+• Fatigue from low red blood cells

-You should report any problems you have while getting chemo to your medical team, so that they can be treated right away.
+You should report any problems you have while getting chemo to your medical team so that they can be treated right away.

 More information about chemotherapy